Table of Contents

 Remember...

-Always get permission from a test's author before using the test.
+Always seek permission from a test's author before using the test unless it is stated explicitly that permission is not required.

 Ethics & Responsible Use of Tests